FukaiChia/niy/README.md

 ### Step 3: Run
     # niy conf.txt

-You will get a test accuracy around 98% after one or two minutes
+You will get a test accuracy around 98.5% after a few minutes

 Tutorial
 ----